 Medicare Advantage Plans (Part C)

 These are plans are from private insurance companies that are contracted with the Centers for Medicare and Medicaid Services (CMS).
-These plans provide all Medicare Part A (Hospital insurance) and Part B (Medical insurance) cost that Original Medicare covers and, may also provide prescription drug coverage as well as they may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.
+These plans provide all Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) cost that Original Medicare covers and, may also provide prescription drug coverage (Part D) as well.
+Additionally, they may offer extra coverage such as vision, hearing, dental, and/or health and wellness programs.